Part 1 continued: ChatGPT Snake code

 const boardRef = useRef(null);

-This is a good first answer because the moving parts are visible.
-The snake, food, direction, and game-over flag are all state values, so React rerenders the board when one of them changes.
+This first answer keeps the moving parts visible.
+The snake, food, direction, and game-over flag are all state values.
+React rerenders the board when one of them changes.

 Keyboard handling

 The keyboard handler listens for arrow keys and blocks direct reversal.
-The guard prevents the snake from colliding with itself immediately after it grows.
+The guard prevents the snake from colliding with its own body immediately after it grows.

 useEffect(() => {